 Construction Law of the PRC (《中華人民共和國建築法》) ("Construction Law") was issued by the Standing Committee of the National People's Congress on November 1, 1997 and effective from March 1, 1998.
 It was the core regulatory law in this area, and its goal is to strengthen supervision and regulation of construction activities, maintain construction market order, ensure the quality and safety of construction projects and promote the healthy development of construction industry.
-The law provides comprehensive supervision and administration on the section of construction licensing, contract awarding and contracting of construction projects, supervision of construction projects, management of construction project quality.
+The law provides comprehensive supervision and administration on the section of construction licensing, contract awarding and contracting of construction projects, supervision of construction projects, management of construction safety and operation management of construction project quality.